micronDLA/SDK/README.md

 Currently available flags are:

+**nobatch**, can be 0 or 1, default is 0.
+1 will spread the input to multiple clusters.
+Example: if nobatch is 1 and nclus is 2, one image is processed using 2 clusters.
+If nobatch is 0 and nclus is 2, then it will process 2 images.

 **hwlinear**, can be 0 or 1, default is 0.
 1 will enable the linear layer in hardware.
 This will increase performance, but reduce precision.

 **convalgo**, can be 0, 1 or 2, default is 0.
 1 and 2 should be faster, but don't always work.

 **paddingalgo**, can be 0 or 1, default is 0.
 1 is faster, but does not always work.

 **debug**, default w, which prints only warnings.
 An empty string will remove those warnings. bw will add some basic information.

 ## Run